tatsuyafujisaki/android-playground/markdown/navigation.md

 <!-- @navigatoin/child_nav -->
 <navigation android:id="@+id/child_nav" … >...</navigation>
 ```
+* Destinations in the outer graph cannot directly navigate to any destination, except the start destination, in the inner graph.

 ## `<action>`
 * is represented as an arrow in a visual navigation graph.